RaziyaR/ML/README.md

 Tasks performed-

-Loaded the carprice dataset and performed necessary preprocessing steps.
+1.Loaded the carprice dataset and performed necessary preprocessing steps.
 2.Model Implementation
   Implemented the following five regression algorithms:

-Linear Regression
+  1.Linear Regression
-Decision Tree Regressor
+  2.Decision Tree Regressor
-Random Forest Regressor
+  3.Random Forest Regressor
-Gradient Boosting Regressor
+  4.Gradient Boosting Regressor
-Support Vector Regressor
+  5.Support Vector Regressor

-Model Evaluation ● Compared the performance of all the models based on R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE). ● Identified the best performing model and justified the reason.
+3.Model Evaluation ● Compared the performance of all the models based on R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE). ● Identified the best performing model and justified the reason.

-Feature Importance Analysis ● Identified the significant variables affecting car prices (feature selection)
+4.Feature Importance Analysis ● Identified the significant variables affecting car prices (feature selection)

-Hyperparameter Tuning ● Performed hyperparameter tuning and checked the performance of the model has increased.
+5.Hyperparameter Tuning ● Performed hyperparameter tuning and checked the performance of the model has increased.